mapbox/rasterio-cookbook/README.rst

 The Rasterio cookbook is intended to provide in-depth examples of rasterio usage that are not covered by the basic usage in the User's Manual.
-Before using code from the cookbook, you should be familar with the basic usage of rasterio; see "Reading Datasets", "Working with Datasets" and "Writing Datasets" to brush up on the fundamentals.
+Before using code from the cookbook, you should be familiar with the basic usage of rasterio; see "Reading Datasets", "Working with Datasets" and "Writing Datasets" to brush up on the fundamentals.